 - 1. A written evaluation of the teacher's performance on all evaluation domains as a whole; - 2.
 The evaluation framework and evaluation rubric appropriate to the teacher's role; - 3.
-More than one type of evidence of the teacher's professional practice including, but not limited to: - a.
+Multiple sources of evidence of the teacher's professional practice including, but not limited to: - a.
 Direct observation; - b.
-Indirect observation: - c.
+Indirect observation; - c.
 Artifacts; and - d.
 Data; and - 4.
 Presentations of evidence chosen by the teacher, the evaluator, or both.